Simizfo/WSATools/README.md

 My amazing friends ❤️ Thanks for always being at my side

 Inside Windows, the most technical and fantastic Windows-related community chat on telegram.
 This is where the magic happens.
-[Join us!](https://t.me/insidewindows)
+[Join us!](https://t.me/insidewindows) Note: Please don't discuss WSATools bugs there.
+Report them here!

 Disclaimer: WSATools is not a product made by Microsoft, and it's in no way related to them.
 It's not related to Google or Amazon either.